Access to Abortion Medications: Why Should Nurses Care?

 These restrictions on women’s health care occur while the U.S. continues to have a maternal mortality rate much higher than in other developed nations.
 According to the latest statistics from the CDC, this rate is rising, and health disparities persist: Black women are three times more likely to die from pregnancy-related causes compared with White women.

-Women who have historically been most marginalized will be disproportionately affected by the Supreme Court’s decision, which is expected to […]
+Women who have historically been most marginalized will be disproportionately affected by the Supreme Court’s decision, which is […]

 Who Cares for the Nurses Who Care for You?